-Professor Andrew Radford: Full research details.
+Professor Andrew Radford: Research.

 This is the site of the pied babbler research and is a 3500 hectare area situated 17 km south of the South-Africa Botswana border and 30 km west of the small settlement of Van Zylsrus.
 There are currently 14 colour-ringed, habituated groups of babblers on the reserve with several more groups targeted for imminent work.
 The study site consists of sparsely vegetated dune country on either side of the (dry) Kuruman river, which makes observations particularly easy.
 For further information about work on the babblers see The Pied Babbler Research Project pages.